 Breakfast, Lunch and Dinner

 Today, your trek journey will begin from Dharapani.
-The trail enters dense alpine forests of oaks, pine, and fir.
+The trail enters dense forests of rhododendrons, oaks, pine, and fir.
 You will also hike alongside the Marsyangdi River.
-Along the route, you will come across Tibetan settlements like Bagarchhap, Danakyu, Timang, and Thanchowk.
+There are a few small suspension bridges over streams.
+Along the route, you will come across Tibetan settlements like Bagarchhap, Danakyu, Timang for Lunch, and Thanchowk .
 The stunning view of Lamjung and Annapurna peaks is visible throughout the journey.

 After crossing the settlement of Koto, you will come across a path that connects Nar-Phu with the adventure.
+You will pass by open fields, prayer wheels, and mani walls.
 Finally, you will arrive at your overnight stop in Chame.
 At the gate of the village is a large mani wall with prayer wheels.
 Chame is a dense Manangi village with modern amenities.
 It is the district headquarters of Manang district.
-You will stay overnight at the Lodge in Chame.
+You will stay overnight at Hotel New Shangri La or similar , a private room with attached bathroom , hot shower, wifi, battery charge in Chame.

 Note: The Jeep is available from Besishahar to Manang.
 To avoid altitude sickness.
 You will only go to Chame and trek from there.